Our service now covers areas all across Canada

 Of course, this hypothetical situation depends on the height of your crawlspace.
 If your crawlspace is 50cm tall, you will have to excavate the ground and the project will become more expensive.
 However, if your crawlspace is 6 feet tall or more, in that case, you will only need to carry out a few extra modifications.

 There is also the option to raise the house in order to expand it upwards.
-This procedure will create a basement which includes much more natural light.
+This procedure will create a basement that includes much more natural light.
 However, lifting a house is not an easy task, especially when your house is relatively old.
 Furthermore, solid masonry walls are almost impossible to lift up without causing major damage to the building.

 On the other hand, excavating a basement also comes with certain risks.
 In one case or another, you will have to ask a structural engineer for their advice, in order to know if the project is doable.
 They will be able to determine the type of soil that is around your house and the current state of the foundations, to see if it will be possible to carry out your project.